SCCapstone/Mesosphere/Readme.md

 * [Node.js](https://nodejs.org/en/)
 * [Expo CLI](https://docs.expo.dev/)

-  * npm install --global expo-cli
+Once you are in the project's root directory run `npm install --global expo-cli`.

 ## Setup

-After cloning the repo and installing the above software, users should run 'npm install,' which should install additional dependencies based on our package.json file (there are none at the moment).
+After cloning the repo and installing the above software, users should run `npm install` in the project's root directory, which will install all project dependencies listed in package.json.

 ## Running

-Then, to run the project, run 'expo start' in the terminal.
-This will bring the user to the expo manager page.
-From there, "Run in web browser" can be selected to the view the app in browser.
-Or, users may install the Expo Go app (https://expo.dev/client) to run it on their local mobile device (this requires an expo account and to be logged in on both the host and mobile device).
+To run the project, run `expo start` in the terminal.
+This will bring the user to the Expo manager page.
+From there, "Run in web browser" can be selected to the view the app in browser, or, run `expo start -w` to initially run with the project in the web browser.
+Users may install the [Expo Go](https://expo.dev/client) app to run it on their local mobile device (this requires an Expo account and to be logged in on both the host and mobile device).

 # Deployment

-Mobile apps will also sometimes need some instructions on how to build a "release" version, maybe how to sign it, and how to run that binary in an emulator or in a physical phone.

-We don't have an apk yet.
-Once we've got a framework, we'll eject from expo and see what it takes to make one.
-This sction TBD.
+APK release TBD, awaiting completion of Proof-of-Concept features and further refining.

+To build an APK for the Android platform, run `expo build:android -t apk`, or to build an Android App Bundle, `expo build:android -t app-bundle`.
+If building an Android App Bundle, ensure that Google Play App Signing is enabled for your project, more information can be found [here](https://developer.android.com/guide/app-bundle).

 # Testing

-In 492 you will write automated tests.
-When you do you will need to add a section that explains how to run them.

 The unit tests are in `/test/unit`.